AnshulPatil29/visual-swarm/README.md

 *   Creating boilerplate for test case scenarios.
 *   Refining grammar and phrasing in the documentation.

-The core algorithmic logic, class structure, and final implementation were developed entirely by the author.
+While AI tools helped with documentation, all core algorithmic logic, class structure, and final implementation were authored independently by the project maintainer.

 To gain insights in the learning/development process, my notes are available at [Notes](https://github.com/AnshulPatil29/Notes/blob/main/PSO.md)

 ### License